 However, “Tobacco Free Generation” is a unique concept that refers to proposed legislation that no one born after a certain date (often 2000) will ever be allowed to purchase tobacco products.

 Essentially, the age to buy tobacco products will just keep increasing.

 For example, in 2018, no 18 year olds will be able to buy tobacco products, essentially increasing the age to purchase tobacco products to 19.
 However, in the following year, 2019, 19 year olds will not be able to purchase tobacco products.

 This solution allows current smokers to keep buying tobacco products if they so choose, but it will prevent tobacco addiction from spreading to the next generation.

 Tasmania is not the only government considering this concept.

-The organization TFG Singapore also has a proposal for a law.
-In addition to the legislation, TFG Singapore is focused on creating a social movement towards a tobacco free generation.
-You can see some of their information sheets and videos on their website.
+The organization Tobacco Free Generation (originally TFG Singapore) also has a proposal for a law.
+In addition to the legislation, they are focused on creating a social movement towards a tobacco free generation.

 In Tasmania, a vote on the proposed bill has been delayed because the bill was sent to a Legislative Council committee.
 If the bill does pass, Tasmania would be the first to pass a “Tobacco Free Generation Proposal” and with that, would become a leader in tobacco end-game strategies, not to mention saving the lives of Tasmanians for generations to come.